composewell/streamly/README.md

     where mkAbs x = dir ++ "/" ++ x

--- | List the current directory recursively using concurrent processing main :: IO () main = do
+-- | List the current directory recursively using concurrent processing. main :: IO () main = do
     hSetBuffering stdout LineBuffering